 Our flexible team model proved critical to meeting our client’s goals.
 The forecasting system the client used to anticipate their training needs was not fully functional, which meant many time-sensitive training projects appeared with little advance notice, but we were able to scale up quickly by maintaining a team of approximately 30 resources familiar with the client.
-The scale of our Training and Education Services offering allowed us to place these resources on other projects when the client’s needs were less intense.
+The scale of our Learning Solutions offering allowed us to place these resources on other projects when the client’s needs were less intense.
 This approach, paired with our well-developed documentation processes, as well as the leadership and mentoring of our program manager, allowed us to deliver cost efficiencies and service continuity.

 Our strong relationship with the client also allowed us to learn many of their cultural nuances, policies and the preferences of their business units.
 This enabled us to operate with shorter feedback cycles and less guidance, helping speed up the time to deliver finished products.
 We learned from each process and used our most successful products and processes as templates for future work.